Women's Front: Views

 According to the organization's original program, its goal was to "fight for women's liberation" by "fighting capitalism and imperialism."
 It considered "the state, business and capital" to be the main forces which oppressed women.
 In line with its roots in the anti-imperialist left of the early 1970s, the Women's Front has been critical of newer feminist movements which emerged in the 1980s and 1990s, such as queer feminism.

 The organization today describes itself as "a radical feminist organization that opposes all forms of oppression of women, economic, sexual, political and cultural."

 The Women's Front has also been active in promoting women's self-determination in abortion and pornography.
 It has liaised internationally with likeminded organizations in developing countries such as Afghanistan, Palestine and the Philippines and has participated in international networks on abortion, reproduction, trafficking and violence against women.

 The Women's Front is traditionally regarded as Norway's main radical feminist organization.

-Feminist studies scholars and queer feminists Janne Bromseth, Elisabeth Lund Engebretsen, Lin Prøitz, Katrina Roen and Stine H. Bang Svendsen have noted that "trans-exclusionary radical feminism" (TERF) rhetoric appears to be a strong current in the radical feminism of the Women's Front and similar groups in Norway.
+The organization views on transgender people have historically been somewhat ambivalent.
+Feminist studies scholars Janne Bromseth, Elisabeth Lund Engebretsen, Lin Prøitz, Katrina Roen and Stine H. Bang Svendsen have noted that "trans-exclusionary radical feminism" (TERF) rhetoric appears to be a strong current in the radical feminism of the Women's Front and similar groups in Norway.
+However Kvinnefronten has previously also criticized transphobia.
+For example Cathrine Linn Kristiansen, the chair of Kvinnefronten, described anti-trans group Women's Declaration International (WDI), on behalf of herself and her group, as "transphobes, racists and sexists" and said that "we strongly condemn them".
+Kvinnefronten's journal Fett described its platform as intersectional feminist and co-signed a statement that expressed solidarity with trans people and criticized "statements that demonize and dehumanize trans people, dressed up as a debate about gender and health in the name of freedom of expression.
+We strongly believe that transgender people's right to exist as human beings is not a matter of debate".
+However, Fett has a degree of independence from Kvinnefronten itself.

+In 2025 Kvinnefronten has invited and signed letters in support of Reem Alsalem, who is considered a key anti-gender actor, who has "consistently argued for further barriers and restrictions on legal gender recognition that undercut the rights of transgender individuals," and who is described by scholars as part of an increasingly aggressive anti-queer and transphobic movement.
+Alsalem also attended meetings with anti-trans groups WDI Norway and LGB Alliance during her Kvinnefronten visit, while Kalvig said anti-trans group Athena Forum facilitated the meeting.
+Alsalem has supported the Trump administration's policies on transgender people, appeared at Alliance Defending Freedom and The Heritage Foundation events, and called on states to "ensure that the terms 'women' and 'girls' are only used to describe biological females".